Investing in Lighting Control

 Additional key LED characteristics

 LEDs heat up during use and although they are remarkably reliable, their light output does deteriorate over time as consequence of the repeated heating and cooling processes.
 Typically an LED would be replaced when its output falls to below 70% of its initial rating.
 The rate of decrease of light intensity is a function of how the LED is driven and will tend to be faster for applications where the light is driven continuously at full power.
 In addition, LED intensity reduces as the light heats up to its standard operating temperature.
-Figure 2 shows how the intensity in an image produced using a CCS back light reduced by 20% over a period of 15 minutes as the LED heats up to its steady state condition.
+Figure 2 shows how the intensity in an image produced using a machine vision back light reduced by 20% over a period of 15 minutes as the LED heats up to its steady state condition.
 This is a critical factor since even for a simple vision caliper measurement, a 10% reduction in light level can cause a change of 0.5% in the measured values which would be unacceptable in many industries.
 A system turned on in the morning might start cold and give erroneous results until the lights reach the temperature at which the system was commissioned.
 LEDs operated continuously will require adequate heat sinking to prevent degradation and shortened lifetimes.
 Current-driven controllers allow LEDs to be run at the minimum light intensity required for the application, reducing heat generation and prolonging the life span of the light.

 Figure 3.
 Pulsing the LED also allows it to be overdriven, which generates light intensities greater than the original rating of the light in short pulses.